nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

     applicable interface attribute equal to out.

-13. For the purposes of this specification, the variable elements in a CellML Model SHALL be treated as belonging to one of several disjoint sets of connected variables.
+13. For the purposes of this specification, the variable elements in a CellML model SHALL be treated as belonging to one of several disjoint sets of connected variables.
 Each set of connected variables is the set of all variable elements for which the corresponding nodes in the variable equivalence network form a